CSAILVision/gandissect/README.md

 [GAN Dissection](https://gandissect.csail.mit.edu/) is a way to inspect the internal representations of a generative adversarial network (GAN) to understand how internal units align with human-interpretable concepts.
 It is part of [NetDissect](https://netdissect.csail.mit.edu/).

 This repo allows you to dissect a GAN model.
 It provides the dissection results as a static summary or as an interactive visualization.
-Try our interactive [demo](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4) to interact with GANs and draw images.
+Try our interactive [GANPaint demo](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4) to interact with GANs and draw images.

 ## Overview